 Most Affordable Neighborhoods in Baltimore, MD

-Some of the cheapest neighborhoods in Baltimore are West Baltimore City, Northeast Baltimore City, and Lochearn.
+Some of the cheapest neighborhoods in Baltimore are West Baltimore City, East Baltimore, and Northwest Baltimore City.
 These neighborhoods offer some of the lowest rent prices in Baltimore, making them ideal for renters on a budget.
-As of March 2, 2025, the average rent in Baltimore is $1,481, which is 2.5% higher than last year.
+As of April 28, 2025, the average rent in Baltimore is $1,483, which is 0.8% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 West Baltimore City